st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 ### Range

+{% highlight csharp %}
+[Range(0, 100)]
+public int _limitedRange;
+{% endhighlight %}

 ### SerializeField

+Allows private fields to show in the inspector.

 ### ContextMenu

-ContextMenu allows you to run a function by right-clicking on a Component.
+ContextMenu allows you to run a function by right-clicking on a Component in the inspector.

 {% highlight csharp %}
 [ContextMenu("Name")]